A-Foliations of codimension two on compact simply-connected manifolds: A -foliations

 \begin{proof} In the case when the leaf $L_p$ has non-trivial holonomy, applying Proposition~\ref{P: F->M->N F conn and M torus then N and F torus} to fibration \eqref{EQ: Leaf Fibration} we have that the covering $\overline{L}_p$ is homeomorphic to a torus.
 Thus, applying the long exact sequence of homotopy groups to the fibration $\overline{L}_p\to L_p$ with finite fiber $F$, we get, \begin{linenomath}

 \end{linenomath} Therefore $\pi_1(L_p)$ is a finite extension of $\pi_0(F)$ by $\pi_1(\overline{L}_p)$.
 Assume that $\pi_1(L_p)$ is not torsion-free, and recall that since $\overline{L}_p$ is a torus, we have $\tilde{L}_p=\R^n$.
 Then there exists a finite cyclic subgroup $\Z_k$ acting on the contractible manifold $\tilde{L}_p = \R^n$.
 As in the proof of Proposition~\ref{P: F->M->N F conn and M torus then N and F torus} this contradicts the fact that the Eilenberg-MacLane space $K(\Z_k,1)$ has infinite cohomological dimension.
-Since $\pi_1(\overline{L}_p)$ is $\Z^n$ and $F$ is finite, we have that $\pi_1(L_p) = G$ is a crystallographic group ( see \cite[Section~6]{FarrellHsiang1983},\cite{AuslanderKuranishi1957},\cite{Zassenhaus1948}).
+Since $\pi_1(\overline{L}_p)$ is $\Z^n$ and $F$ is finite, we have that $\pi_1(L_p) = G$ is a crystallographic group (see \cite[Section~6]{FarrellHsiang1983},\cite{AuslanderKuranishi1957},\cite{Zassenhaus1948}).
 Thus $\pi_1(L_p)$ is a Bieberbach group, since it is a torsion free crystallographic group.
 By \cite[Theorem~6.1]{FarrellHsiang1983}, for $n\neq 3,4$, the leaf $L_p$ is homeomorphic to a Bieberbach manifold.
 Recall that \cite[Theorem~0.7]{KreckLuck2009} states that the Borel conjecture is true in dimension $3$.
 Thus in dimension $3$, since $L_p$ has fundamental group isomorphic to a Bieberbach group, $L_p$ is homeomorphic to a Bieberbach manifold. \end{proof}

 \begin{remark} In \cite[Definition~3.2]{Galaz-Garcia2015} the authors define a $B$-foliation as an $A$-foliation with all leaves homeomorphic to Bieberbach manifolds.
 Since a torus is a Bieberbach space, it follows from Propositions~\ref{P: Non holomony implies torus} and~\ref{P: Holonomy implies Bieberbach type} that any $A$-foliation is a $B$-foliation, provided none of the leaves with non-trivial holonomy is $4$-dimensional.
-Because of this fact, we will not distinguish between $A$-foliations and $B$, in this work. \end{remark}
+Because of this fact, we will not distinguish between $A$-foliations and $B$, in this work.
+Nonetheless, we might consider $B$-foliations as those $A$-foliations on a Riemannian manifold $(M,g)$ for which the leaves with the induced Riemannian metric have sectional curvature equal to $0$, i.e. they are flat manifolds with respect to the induced metric. \end{remark}

 \begin{remark} The diffeomorphism type of the leaves of an $A$-foliation may not be unique.
 If the leaves have trivial holonomy, i.e. are homeomorphic to tori, then for dimensions $k\geqslant 5$, there exist different smooth structures $\{U_{\alpha_1},\varphi_{\alpha_1}\}$, $\{U_{\alpha_2},\varphi_{\alpha_2}\}$ on the $k$-torus $T^k$, such that $\tau^k_1 = (T^k,U_{\alpha_1},\varphi_{\alpha_1})$ is homeomorphic (as a topological manifold) to $\tau^k_2 = (T^k,U_{\alpha_2},\varphi_{\alpha_2})$, but $\tau^k_1$ is not diffeomorphic to $\tau^k_2$ (see for example \cite{Hsiang}) .